 NEC4 contracts aim to:

-- Reflects user feedback, industry developments and user best practice
+The new suite of contracts reflects user feedback, industry developments and user best practice.
+NEC4 Contracts have:

 - Improved contract administration and reduces administration costs